-In Years 7 - 9, the teaching group size is approximately 16-20 students, however, for Maths, English, Science and RS the class size is approximately 8-10 students.
+In Years 7 - 9, the teaching group size is approximately 16 students (Year 7 and Year 8 2023/2024 are approximately 20).
 In Years 10 and 11 the groups for core subjects (English, Mathematics, Science and Religious Studies) contain approximately 12 to 18 students.
 Most other subjects are taught in option groups that vary in size from 3-12 students.
-At post-16, classes are smaller, often 2-6 students per class.
+At post-16, classes are smaller, with the optimum class size being 8.